flpvsk/flpvsk.com/site-flpvsk.com/pages/blog/2019-07-20-offline-first-apps-event-sourcing/index.md

 query data that is scattered across hundreds of tiny events?

 This is where snapshots come in.
-Snapshot is a versioned value-object saved in an indexable storage.
+Snapshot is a versioned value-object saved in indexable storage.
 Here's how to generate a snapshot from
 scratch:

 1. List all the local events related to an object using `objectId`;
 2. Run those events through a reducer to get the value-object;
 3. The most recent (largest) `localEventId` among those events is the `version` of the snapshot;
-4. Save the snapshot alongside its version in an indexable storage.
+4. Save the snapshot alongside its version in indexable storage.

 Now let's say the app receives new events related to an object that already has an older snapshot.
 In this case: